virginiasa/QuoteScroll-Privacy/privacy-policy.md

 ---

-*Quote Drop is built and maintained as an independent app.
+*Quote Scroll is built and maintained as an independent app.
 All quoted material belongs to its respective authors and is used for educational and inspirational purposes only.*